franlaraa/franlaraa/README.md

 ### Future Projects:

-- Planning to develop an application with [NextJS](https://nextjs.org/).
+- Planning to develop an url shortener Web App.

 ### Other Relevant Information: